BY ELIZABETH RUSSELL

 “Your Highness,” said Serence in confusion, “I see only an empty cave.”

 His shoulders sagged.
 “I have wasted precious time.
 I have been rash and fearful.
-Can you forgive me?”
+Let us go on.”

 Meanwhile, Richard and George headed South toward the sea.
 When they arrived it was night and the entire shore was lit with glistening starlight.
 Moored on the beach before them, the two knights saw a beautiful ship with sails of moonlight and oars of stardust.
 On the ship were beautiful maidens singing and beckoning the knights on board.